maxmpz/powerampapi/poweramp_provider_example/readme.md

 ### Metadata And Album Art

-Poweramp supports 2 approaches to the Provider track metadata (tags) and album art:
+Poweramp supports 2 approaches for the Provider track metadata (tags) and album art:
 * metadata and album art image is provided by the Provider
   * this is the only option for URL-based tracks and pipe file descriptors
   * also supported for directories (since 869)